seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

 # Analysis drawn on the effectiveness of each of the test classes
+Equivalent mutants are mutations in the code that do not change the behavior of the program.
+Such that it is impossible to make a test case that would kill that mutant or make that mutant survive.
+This is a problem as they still contribute to the mutation score and can inflate or deflate that score, without providing additional insights into the robustness of the test suite.
+These equivalent mutants can be hard to detect as it requires analyzing the branches and possible outcome of the code.
+We tried to detect these mutants by
+- Manual inspection, where we manually review the mutated code and compare its behavior with the original code to determine if the mutation is equivalent.
+But this was  very time-consuming.
+- Automated code analysis tools we used, Pitest which is a mutation testing tool for Java.
+PIT had built-in mechanisms to detect and filter out equivalent mutants (Kill or Survived based on our test suite).
+One equivalent mutant that I noticed a lot was “substituting 1 with -1” where they want to test substituting 1 with -1.
+But In the case of `return (b == null);`, the mutation simply substitutes 1 with -1, which changes the condition to `return (b == -1);`.
+However, this mutated condition doesn't make logical sense in the context of checking for null.
+Which proves that not all mutants are testable.
+Overall, detecting equivalent mutants requires a combination of automated tools and manual inspection.
+By identifying and filtering out equivalent mutants we can improve the test suite's effectiveness.

 # A discussion on the effect of equivalent mutants on mutation score accuracy